 How is lumen measured?

 The integrating sphere is the standard lumen measurement tool.
 To ensure that there is an even distribution of light throughout the ball, the light source is positioned in its center.
 One side of the ball has a photometer that records the amount of light that reaches a specific spot on the ball.
 You may adjust this photometer to detect light intensity at various spots around the sphere.
 The total amount of light received over the ball’s surface can be determined by measuring the light intensity at various spots within the ball.
 The lumen value of the light source is this entire amount of light.
+Use our lumen&watt calculator for accurate calculation!

 How bright is 1000 lux?

 On a cloudy day, the amount of light outdoors is approximately 1000 lux.
 At noon, the direct sunlight can exceed 100,000 lux.
 The usual range of indoor lighting is 100–500 lux.
-The lighting in spaces that need more light, like libraries or offices, can be kept between 300 and 500 lux.
+The lighting in spaces that need more light, like libraries or offices, can be between 300 and 500 lux.
 Family living rooms often have lower lighting, between 100 and 300 lux.

 Conclusions